Find Affordable College Courses

 Buzzards Bay, MA

-Massachusetts Maritime Academy ranked #15 on this year’s Best Value Natural Resources Conservation Bachelor’s Degree Schools list.
-Located in the suburb of Buzzards Bay, Maritime is a public school with a small student population.
+Massachusetts Maritime Academy came in at #15 in this year’s edition of the Best Value Natural Resources Conservation Bachelor’s Degree Schools ranking.
+Located in the medium-sized suburb of Buzzards Bay, Maritime is a public college with a small student population.

-Out-of-state tuition fees for undergraduate students at Maritime are $25,104 per year.
+The average tuition and fees for an out-of-state undergraduate student at Maritime are $25,104 a year.

 Read More…